Man arrested after three injured in stabbing at Swiss train station - MyJoyOnline

 Audio By Carbonatix

-A man has been arrested after three people were injured in a stabbing attack at a train station in Switzerland, police said.
+A man has been arrested after three people were injured in a stabbing attack at a train station in Switzerland.

-The suspect, a 31-year-old Swiss man, used a bladed weapon and that the motive was under investigation, police added.
+The suspect, a 31-year-old Swiss man, used a bladed weapon, they said, adding that the motive was under investigation.

+Switzerland's President Guy Parmelin said on social media he was "shocked by the terrorist attack this morning in Winterthur".
+"This deeply affects me," he added.

+Mario Fehr, Canton Zurich's security director, said it was "clear from the scene that the motive for this act must be sought in the realm of radicalisation and extremism".

 An eyewitness working in an office building nearby told a local newspaper he heard a man yell "Allahu Akbar" - meaning "God is greatest" in Arabic - at around 08:30 local time before attacking people with a knife.